aidanpcquinn/RNNBOF/README.md

 ## Usage:
 #### Descriptions and usage examples for all functions present in ExperimentDemo.ipynb, this file acts purely as instructions and usage examples.

-NB: The Thomas Embling Hospital risk assessment dataset that was used in the accompanying paper is not openly available due to sensitive and potentially identifying information.
+NB: The Hospital risk assessment dataset that was used in the accompanying paper is not openly available due to sensitive and potentially identifying information.
 This notebook serves as a demo, with instructions included for all code made use of during the experiments as well as example outputs as they appeared when running the described experiments.